udel-cbcb/biostore_docs/_docs_src/src/index.md

 TODO: Ask Shawn

-## What is BioStore, Really?

-BioStore is a shared high-performance storage cluster.
-It consists of a Dell Isilon node cluster and 12 A300 storage nodes.
-In total, BioStore offers almost 3 petabytes of storage.

 ## Using BioStore

 If you would like to use BioStore, please see our [Getting Started](./getting_started.md) page.
 The instructions there will walk you through the process of requesting storage, creating an account, and connecting to the server.